c6o/docs/content/tutorials/core.md

 Traditionally the backend developer would need to run all (or many) of an application's microservices locally in order to work on one of the backend services.

-In this tutorial we will show two scenarios, intercepting a leaf service and using intercept and teleport together with a core service.
+In this tutorial we will show two scenarios: intercepting a leaf service, and using intercept and teleport together with a core service.

 1. Leaf service: Here, the developer runs _only_ a leaf Service which will intercept requests to a cluster-based leaf service.
 No other services will be run locally.